mrogers0104/Engineering-OptimizeArmBracket1/README.md

         - Binary Encoding: Each gene is represented by a sequence of binary bits (0s and 1s).
 For example, a binary chromosome might represent whether a particular beam exists (1) or not (0).
         - Integer Encoding: Each gene is an integer value representing a discrete choice (e.g., the number of beams or columns).
         - Real-Valued Encoding: Each gene is a real number representing a continuous parameter (e.g., length, thickness, material properties).
-3.	**Example**: Let’s consider a simple truss structure optimization problem:
+3.	**Example**: Letï¿½s consider a simple truss structure optimization problem:
     - We want to design a truss with a fixed number of beams and joints.
     - Each gene in the chromosome represents a beam (or a joint).
     - Binary encoding: A gene value of 1 indicates the presence of a beam; 0 indicates its absence.